danbev/learning-ai/notes/llama.md

 token generation.
 A value of 0 will encourage the model to repeat tokens.
 A value greater than 1 will encourage the model to not repeat tokens.

+I ran into this issue with the llam-chains-chat-demo where the llm would just repeat the new-line token over and over until the context size was reached.
+Adding a repeat penalty of 1.1 fixed this issue and is something to be aware of.

 #### llm-chain-llama
 llm-chain have what they refer to as drivers, at the time of this writing there are two drivers: OpenAI and Llama.
 Llama uses a binding to llama.cpp, and is